Cream Cheese Frosting Recipe

 Instructions

-• Cut the softened cream cheese into pieces and add to the butter, beating at low to medium speed until incorporated.
+- Cut the softened cream cheese into pieces and add to the butter, along with the salt, mixing at low to medium speed until incorporated.
 If you are using a hand mixer you may need to soften the cream cheese a bit more.

-• Add the vanilla.
-Gradually add the powdered sugar beating on low speed until blended.
+- Add the vanilla.
+Gradually add the powdered sugar mixing on low speed until blended.
 Cover the bowl with a towel to keep down the cloud of powdered sugar.

 Thanks for this site!
 It's so helpful and a lot of fun!